robbiesri/HugoBlog/content/post/hugo-for-natives.md

 Markdown), and an easy full render of the generated site (that was also easy to share).

-I...don't have that out in the wild!
-That I know of, at least...
+I don't have that out in the wild.
+That I know of, at least.
 I have snooped around for alternatives.
-I drafted this very post in [StackEdit][stackedit], and it was pretty fun!
+I drafted this post in [StackEdit][stackedit], and it was pretty fun.
 However, it doesn't really offer any formatting support.
-And if you are using locally hosted images, well...it doesn't work with an online editor.
+And if you are using locally hosted images, it doesn't work with an online editor.

 I usually write local Markdown in VS Code, and the built-in visualizer (`Ctrl-Shift-v`) is pretty great.
 But I don't like toggling between tabs.
 There